List of Mrs. Brown's Boys characters: Grandad

 Harold Brown, better known as Grandad, is the father of the late Redser and father-in-law to Agnes.

+In the episode "The Mammy" in 2011, Mrs Brown states Grandad is 92.

 Grandad is fairly fit for his age, being able to walk without a stick and is seen very nearly running in one episode.
 He gets on well with the family; however, with Agnes, this is a different matter altogether.
-The two have a deep rivalry, and are sometimes quite horrible to each other, examples of which include: Agnes forcing Grandad to sing a Western song and hitting him with a tray, Grandad trapping Agnes behind the Christmas tree, Agnes trying to get rid of Grandad for two weeks and Grandad referring to her as "The Twat".
+The two have a deep rivalry, and are sometimes quite horrible to each other, examples of which include Agnes forcing Grandad to sing a Western song and hitting him with a tray; Grandad trapping Agnes behind the Christmas tree; Agnes trying to get rid of Grandad for two weeks and Grandad referring to her as "The Twat".

 Despite their animosity to each other, Agnes and Grandad have been shown to genuinely care for each other, even if they conceal it very well.
 On Valentine's Day, Grandad gave flowers to Agnes and admitted that he thought his son was foolish for taking Agnes for granted.
 On another occasion, when Grandad was to go to the hospital for tests, Grandad admitted to Agnes that he was afraid, prompting Agnes to give him a pep talk to boost his spirits.

 When the Brown children were growing up, Grandad played a small role in their lives.
 He would take them on a walk to the betting shop where he would spend the day.
 He still looks out for the children, but not as much.
-Bono enjoys playing (or in his view, tormenting) with him.
-Grandad has long white hair and is most often found in his armchair, sleeping.
-In World War II, he was part of the bomb squad.
+Bono enjoys playing with (or in his view, tormenting) him.
+Grandad has long white hair and is most often seen in his armchair, sleeping.
+In World War II he was part of the bomb squad.
 His wife's name has not been mentioned.

-Grandad also features in All Round to Mrs. Brown's where he is normally seen sleeping in his chair whilst Agnes and Cathy interview guests.
-He was absent from Series 4 due to his portrayer Dermot O'Neill being unable to attend filming due to receiving treatment for cancer.
+Grandad also features in All Round to Mrs. Brown's where he is normally seen sleeping in his chair while Agnes and Cathy interview guests.
+He was absent from Series 4 because portrayer Dermot O'Neill was unable to attend filming while receiving treatment for cancer.